 Hitler had wanted this war from the very beginning.
 Not only to re-establish the German Reich do away with the detested Peace Treaty of Versailles, above all it was a war of conquest and annihilation in the east.

 During the first year of World War II, Germany had the upper hand.
-German trrops overran the Netherlands and Belgium and invaded Denmark and Norway .
-In June 1940 France surrendered.
-Yet the “Battle of Britain” got lost, and Hitler had to give up his invasion plans.
+German troops overran the Netherlands and Belgium and invaded Denmark and Norway.
+In June 1940, France surrendered.
+Yet, the “Battle of Britain” got lost, and Hitler had to give up his invasion plans.
 In summer 1941, Hitler gave orders to invade the Soviet Union, and at the beginning their offensive was very successful.
-But in spite of the differences between Western democracies and Soviet communism, first England and then the United States offered the Soviet Union support; the alliance against Nazi-Germany stood.
+But despite the differences between Western democracies and Soviet communism, first England and then the United States offered the Soviet Union support; the alliance against Nazi-Germany stood.

 The USA enter World War II